segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/candu/index.md

 Candu’s Source integration automatically returns user interaction data to Segment, where you can join it with production data.
 This allows you to understand how a user’s interactions with Candu content drive downstream behaviors, such as feature adoption and renewal.

 This source is maintained by Candu.
-For any issues with the source, please [reach out to their team](mailto:support@candu.ai).
+For any issues with the source, [contact the Candu support team](mailto:support@candu.ai).

 > success ""
 > **Good to know**: This page is about the Candu Segment source, which sends data _into_ Segment.
 There's also a page about the [Candu Segment destination](https://segment.com/docs/connections/destinations/catalog/candu/), which receives data from Segment!